 If your school would like to participate in any of the industry school partnerships please contact our Project Officer Tim Bulaon.

-The regional mock interview program will bring together students from across Maribyrnong and Moonee Valley and local business people to practice their preparation and participation in an interview process.
+The Industry practice interview program brings together students from across Maribyrnong and Moonee Valley and local business people to practice their preparation and participation in an interview process.

-The event will be conducted on September 12, 2019 for schools across Maribyrnong and Moonee Valley.
-Students will come together at a central local and undertake a ‘mock’ interview for their preferred job with a local business person.
+We have facilitated a number of events over the years including whole days events as well as online into a classroom.
+Students come together and undertake a ‘mock’ interview for their preferred job with a local business person.
 The business personal will conduct the interview with professionalism and provide constructive feedback at the end of the process.
 Participating schools will be providing with a pack to prepare students for the mock interview day and post interview reflections.